department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/plan-a-burial.md

 <br>

-### How do I plan a burial?
+## How do I plan a Veteran's or other family member's burial?

 <br>

-#### If you have a pre-need decision letter confirming that the Veteran, spouse, or dependent family member can be buried in a VA national cemetery:
+### If you have a pre-need decision letter confirming that the Veteran, spouse, or dependent family member can be buried in a VA national cemetery:

 To start, you may want to choose a funeral director to help you plan the burial.
 Then either you or the funeral director can call the National Cemetery Scheduling Office at <a href="tel:+18005351117">1-800-535-1117</a> to request a burial.